 Figure 6b then shows the distribution of the marginal social cost of moral hazard.
 It provides two important insights.
-First, high willingness-to-pay households on average barely change their behavior across this range of coverage levels.63 For similar reasons as with risk protection,
+First, high willingness-to-pay households on average barely change their behavior across this range of coverage levels.61 For similar reasons as with risk protection,

-63We note that this finding is closely related to the embedded assumption that moral hazard will not be expressed as long as end-of-year marginal out-of-pocket cost does not vary across contracts.
-While there is substantial empirical evidence that consumers do respond to spot prices (e.g. Aron-Dine et al., 2015; Dalton, Gowrisankaran and Town, 2015), here we do not find evidence of moral hazard among high-risk households (see Table A.7).
-If the data did suggest a moral hazard response among these households, the model would the majority of the social cost of more generous coverage comes from households with lower willingness to pay.
+61We note that this finding is closely related to the embedded assumption that moral hazard will not be expressed as long as end-of-year marginal out-of-pocket cost does not vary across contracts.
+While there is substantial empirical evidence that consumers do respond to spot prices (e.g. Aron-Dine et al., 2015; ?), here we do not find evidence of moral hazard among high-risk households (see Table A.7).
+If the data did suggest a moral hazard response among these households, the model would load the effect onto the moral hazard parameter ω , compensating a weak treatment with a strong treatment effect.

+the majority of the social cost of more generous coverage comes from households with lower willingness to pay.
 The second insight is that the Gold contract recovers about half of the social cost of moral hazard induced by full insurance.
 The \$1,125 deductible is high enough to deter excess spending, but low enough to sacrifice only a small amount of risk protection.

 Finally, Figure 7 shows the resulting social surplus curves, equal to the vertical differences between the curves in Figures 6a and 6b.
-The social surplus curves represent the average social surplus delivered by allocating all households at a given percentile of willingness to pay to a given contract, relative to allocating them to the Catastrophic contract.
+The social surplus curves represent the average social surplus acheived by allocating all households at a given percentile of willingness to pay to a given contract, relative to allocating them to the Catastrophic contract.
 Since households can be screened only by their willingness to pay, the figure permits a direct assessment of the optimal menu.